jsleeio/grepples/README.md

 * modularize code a bit
 * support Google Cloud Storage too
 * maybe support multiple key and content matchers
-* optional colourfulness when stdout is a terminal
 * optional surrounding-context lines
 * better error handling

 ## license

-Copyright 2018 John Slee.
+Copyright 2019 John Slee.
 Released under the terms of the MIT license [as included in this repository](LICENSE).